Skip to main content

 The order_id field is a foreign key pointing to the _id of the parent table purchase_order.

-This foreign key relationship needs to be created in the corresponding table at MySQL Database/Database Tables after creating the data models.
+This foreign key relationship needs to be created in the corresponding table at MySQL Database/Database Tables after creating the data model.

 Create Application

-Create a blank application and quickly generate "Table and Form Pages" through templates, selecting Purchase Order (purchase_order) as the data model.
+Create a blank application, quickly generate "Table and Form Pages" through templates, and select the Purchase Order (purchase_order) data model.

 Configure Edit Page